Uncensored (1996): Event

 Diamond Dallas Page was originally scheduled to face Johnny B. Badd for the WCW World Television Championship, but Badd had lost the title to Lex Luger prior to the event and left the company shortly thereafter.
 Instead The Booty Man took Badd's place, including Page's former valet Kimberly, that had sided with Badd and now became known as "The Booty Babe".
+Page wrestled under stipulations that if he won, he would regain Kimberly's services as manager as well as the money he spent.
+If he lost the match, he would have to retire from professional wrestling.
+The Booty Man would earn the victory against Page.

 The main event Doomsday Cage match was a stacked cage with several compartments, Randy Savage and Hulk Hogan were forced to fight their way down through the cage, starting on the roof.
 In the end Savage pinned Ric Flair after Lex Luger punched Flair with a loaded glove.
 During the match, The Booty Man interfered and gave the Mega Powers frying pans to use as weapons.